qqii/advent-of-code-2022/day01/README.md

 # [Day 1](https://adventofcode.com/2022/day/1)

 I enjoy excel.
-With the addition of `LET` and `LAMBDA`, excel formula is now the most commonly used functional programming language!
+With the addition of `LET` and `LAMBDA` excel formula is now the most commonly used functional programming language!
+Disciplined used of [structured references via tables](https://support.microsoft.com/en-us/office/using-structured-references-with-excel-tables-f5ed2452-2337-4f71-bed3-c8ae6d2b276e), good variable/table heading naming can go a long way to ensure complex excel files are manageable and understandable.

 I mainly chose to use excel here as it was too late to setup a dev environment.

 To new multi line formula (although you have to format it yourself), extend the formula bar and use `ALT+Enter`.